 Thread Together was founded by Camelia Chowdhury Allen, a social worker with children in care, a published researcher and peer reviewer.
 Prior to social care, Camelia worked within digital marketing and media.Through practice, she understood the importance of life story work but was faced with the common barriers to completing this work consistently within the realities of frontline practice and the practical, technological and emotional complexities.Thread Together brings together research, practice experience, insights from people with care experience, and digital opportunities to design an approach that is pragmatic, accessible for practitioners, and engaging for children, while staying grounded in the essential principles of life story work.

-Thread Together is currently in a learning and co-design phase as we prepare for development and early pilot work.This stage focuses on listening, learning and validating the prototype to ensure that any approach developed remains grounded in research, informed by practice and meaningful for children.We are currently offering early demonstrations of the concept and welcome expressions of interest from local authorities, practitioners and organisations who may be interested in contributing to advisory discussions or exploring potential pilot partnerships.
+Thread Together is finalising the co-design phase as we prepare for development and early pilot partnership.The prototype has been validated and shaped with care experienced adults and young people, social workers, Local Authority leadership, life story practitioners, therapeutic practitioners and academics to ensure that it is grounded in research, informed by practice and meaningful for children.We are currently offering early demonstrations of the concept and welcome expressions of interest from local authorities, practitioners and organisations who are interested in future pilot or partnerships opportunities.

-Find out more or book a demonstration.We welcome conversations with:- Local authorities interested in learning more or exploring potential pilot opportunities- Practitioners and service leads who would like to see a demonstration and share practice insight- People with care experience interested in contributing their perspective- Individuals with expertise in software development, data protection or digital security who may be interested in contributing to the project’s development- Researchers and practice specialists interested in contributing to the development of the project- Organisations interested in supporting development or pilot workIf you would like to start a conversation or arrange a demonstration, please get in touch.
+Find out more or book a demonstration.We welcome conversations with:- Local authorities and service leads interested in demonstrations or co-production-care experienced individuals who would like to contribute their perspective.- Researchers and practice specialists interested in supporting the project's development- Organisations interested in collaboration or partnershipsIf you would like to start a conversation or arrange a demonstration, please get in touch.